Steve Schwettman, Instructor

 • July 2023: Attended Moo Duk Kwan National Festival in Loveland, Colorado.

-• August 2023: Began training in Soo Bahk Do with the World Moo Duk Kwan Association.
+• August 2023: Began formal training in Soo Bahk Do with the World Moo Duk Kwan Association.

 Steve’s Black Belt Paper: A History of Our Okinawan Martial Arts Weapons